SmokinCaterpillar/pypet/my_ni_pexp/doc/source/introduction.rst

 projects right out of the box.

 This toolset provides a framework to define *parameters* that you need to run your simulations.
-You can actively _explore these by following a *trajectory* through the space spanned by the parameters.
+You can actively explore these by following a *trajectory* through the space spanned by the parameters.
-And finally, get your results together and store everything appropriately to disk.
+And finally, you can get your results together and store everything appropriately to disk.
 Currently the storage method of choice is _HDF5.

 ..
 HDF5: http://www.hdfgroup.org/HDF5/